sorokinpf/sqli_blinder/README.md

 ### SQLiBlinder class

-There is four intended public methods:
+Four public methods was intended:

 - `check()` - check provided `request_func` with `1=1` and `1=0` payloads